When Is Inductive Inference Possible?: Non-uniform Guarantees in the Realizable Setting

+We are ready to state our main results in the realizable setting.
+The proof is mainly based on the structural risk minimization (SRM) technique \cite{vapnik1974theory, wu2021non}, in which our algorithm goes over each $\mathcal{H}_n$ one by one.
+Intuitively, since each $\mathcal{H}_n$ is uniform online learnable, we can safely exclude the whole class when a certain amount of errors are made by SOA.

-\begin{theorem} $\mathcal{H}$ is non-uniform online learnable if and only if $\mathcal{H}$ can be written as a countable union of hypothesis classes with finite Littlestone dimension. \end{theorem} \begin{proof} We discuss the two directions respectively.
+\begin{theorem} $\mathcal{H}$ is non-uniform online learnable if and only if $\mathcal{H}$ can be written as a countable union of hypothesis classes with finite Littlestone dimension. \end{theorem} \begin{proof} We discuss the two directions respectively. \textbf{If:} Suppose $\mathcal{H}$ can be written as a countable union of hypothesis classes $\mathcal{H}_n$ with finite Littlestone dimension $d_n=\textbf{Ldim}(\mathcal{H}_n)$.
+We describe a learning algorithm $\mathcal{A}$ (Algorithm \ref{pol}) which non-uniform online learns $\mathcal{H}$.